Science-Based Weight Loss Guide: Sustainable Strategies That Work

 Metabolism determines how your body converts food into energy.

-People with higher metabolism burn more calories throughout the day.
+People with a higher metabolism burn more calories throughout the day.

 Factors that influence metabolism include: